yeshwanths1989/assessment-yeshwanth_s/README.md

 # Email development assignment

+1. **Copy this code repository into your GitHub account**:
+Open this link: https://github.com/pxpcee/email-dev-assignment, and use the "Import" feature on GitHub to copy the repository into your account.
+   1. Name your new repository like this: assessment-your_full_name (e.g., assessment-joe_kumar).
+   2. Important: Do not use the "Fork" option.
+   3. Need help with importing?
+Check this guide: [How to Import a Repository](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer).
+2. **Download the repository and start working**:
+Clone your copied repository to your computer and use the Maizzle framework provided in the code to create an email design.
+   1. Here’s the email design to build: Figma Design Link.
+3. **Commit your work regularly**:
+Save and upload your progress step by step to the repository, but keep your commit history clean and meaningful.
+4. **Submit your work**:
+Once the email is ready, upload all changes to your GitHub repository and send us the link to your repository.

 1. Import this repository (https://github.com/pxpcee/email-dev-assignment) into your own repository and name it using this pattern `assessment-your_full_name`, for example `assessment-john_doe`.
 Please do not fork the repo!
    1. How to import repository on GitHub - https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer#importing-a-repository-with-github-importer
 2. Clone your forked repository and build an email using the Maizzle framework in this boilerplate.